 Read the fine print!
 Often if you spend a certain amount of money, shipping will be free.
 Don’t forget to mention free shipping when you are sending an order to your secretary, as these deals aren’t always common knowledge.

 Your school might qualify for discounts from certain companies or consortiums.
-I used arrangements like these for the basic pencils, erasers, and glue, and stuck to speciality items in the catalog.
-Also, superstores like Walmart have great deals during back to school time.
-I would stock up on yarn, glue and scissors each August, and the supplies would last me for the entire year.
+I used arrangements like these for the basic pencils, erasers, and glue, and stuck to the catalog for specialty items.
+Also, superstores like Walmart have great deals during back-to-school time.
+I would stock up on yarn, glue, and scissors each August, and the supplies would last me for the entire year.

 Which catalog do you order the bulk of your supplies from?

 How do you keep the ordering process simple and streamlined?